dyne/W3C-DID/README.md

 Any "domain" has one or more admins that have the permission to create, update or delete the DID document under their "domain".
 These admins can be recognized from their DID of the from `did:dyne:domain.A:` and they will govern all the DID documents whose DID starts with `did:dyne:domain:`.

-For example `did:dyne:zenflows.A` manages DIDs for the `did:dyne:zenflows:` domain.
+For example `did:dyne:ifacer.A` manages DIDs for the `did:dyne:ifacer:` domain.

 The special `did:dyne:admin` spec is the one governing all admin domainsand can create, update and delete admins.